mansi05ag/ValGenAgent/README.md

 ##  Command-Line Usage

-Get started with ValGenAgent using the terminal.
+Following are the steps to use it:

 ###  Initial Setup

-1. **Prepare Target Hardware**
+1. **Prepare Target Hardware/Simulator env**
-   Ensure the device (e.g., 8-card Gaudi container) is up and running.
+   - If you are using Gaudi, ensure you have 8-card Gaudi container up and running.
+   - For any other system, connect to the targer machine.

 2. **Clone the Repository**
    ```bash